-Next, she added a new pitcher to the heat: a smaller, unglazed clay one, streaked with the horizontal ridges of a potter's fingers as they met the gentle, rhythmic spin of a pottery wheel.
+Next, she added another pitcher to the heat.
+The pitchers were amazing, and we talked of how they looked antique and rustic, streaked with the horizontal ridges of a potter's fingers as they met the gentle, rhythmic spin of a pottery wheel.
 She scooped up the grains of rice with her fingers and placed them into the small pitcher.
-Then, she shifted the larger pot to the space she made on the slab.
-With her chopsticks, she patiently stirred the rice, as it got increasingly hot over the coals.
-After some time, the grains began to puff and pop, like the toasted rice in Japanese Genmaicha (only yellower, thanks to the flowers).
+Then, she shifted the other pitcher to the space she had made on the slab.
+With her chopsticks, she patiently stirred the rice as it grew increasingly hot over the coals.
+After some time, the grains began to puff and pop, like the toasted rice in Japanese genmaicha (only yellower, thanks to the flowers).